defcronyke/published-tech-writing/README.md

 ﻿# Published Tech Writing

-Technical writing by Jeremy Carter which has been published somewhere:
+Technical writing by Jeremy Carter which has been published somewhere.

 * [https://linuxstans.com](https://linuxstans.com)